 I am a certified Gestalt psychotherapist and I have completed a full training program at the Institute of Integral Gestalt Psychotherapy, accredited by EAGT and PTP.

 My first contact with Gestalt therapy was in 2011 when I was invited to translate a workshop for psychotherapists.
 I was captivated by the authenticity and courage of the people I met then.
-Holistic perspective on man and his issues is in harmony with my understanding and perception of the world.
-Thanks to this experience I opened a new chapter in my professional life – I started specialist training in the field of Gestalt psychotherapy.
+A holistic perspective on man and his issues is in harmony with my understanding and perception of the world.
+Thanks to this experience later I opened a new chapter in my professional life – I started specialist training in the field of Gestalt psychotherapy.

 The first degree I obtained was in the English language.
 I combine – with passion – my love for the language with psychotherapy; I translate training workshops for psychotherapists and books connected with Gestalt psychotherapy.
 Recently my Polish translation of “Skills in Gestalt Counselling and Psychotherapy” has been published (“Umiejętności psychoterapeuty Gestalt”) and now I am translating a book on family therapy.
 Translating gives me an opportunity to get to know outstanding teachers and trainers, which enriches not only my skills but also me directly as a person.